 Against the backdrop of this dynamic landscape, every retailer must accept the unpredictability inherent in the business.
 That is, as diligent as online retailers are about keeping their customers happy, there will be hiccups, and things are bound to go wrong occasionally.
-Despite a business’s best efforts to anticipate issues, there will inevitably be scenarios wherein products are difficult to source and deliveries are delayed, resulting in customer complaints.
+Despite a business’s best efforts to anticipate issues, there will inevitably be scenarios when products are difficult to source and deliveries are delayed, resulting in customer complaints.

 Why it’s so important to deal with angry customers and offer great customer service